safe-global/safe-docs/pages/sdk-auth-kit/guides/safe-signatures.md

 | Signature Length | 32    | 0000000000000000000000000000000000000000000000000000000000000082                                                                                                                                                                                                     | The length of the signature.
 82 hex is 130 in decimal                                                                                            |
 | Signature        | 130   | 023d1746ed548e90f387a6b8ddba26e6b80a78d5bfbc36e5bfcbfd63e136f8071db6e91c037fa36bde72159138bbb74fc359b35eb515e276a7c0547d5eaa042520d3e6565e5590641db447277243cf24711dce533cfcaaf3a64415dcb9fa309fbf2de1ae4709c6450752acc0d45e01b67b55379bdf4e3dc32b2d89ad0a60c231d61f | Signature bytes that are verified by the signature verifier (130 bytes are represented by 260 characters in an hex string)                       |

-The decomposition looks the same but what changed is the signature length (doubled as we have 2 signatures now) and the signature itself that have the 2 regular signatures concatenated.
+The decomposition appears unchanged, but there are two changes: the signature length has doubled because there are now two signatures, and the signature itself is a concatenation of the two regular signatures.

-Let’s add the signature
+We're finished.
+Let's add the signature to the original transaction.

 ```typescript
 safeTx.addSignature(signerSafeSig2_3);
 ```

-Hooray! now we are done and we signed with all the owners.
-Even we have one more than required as the threshold is 3 but that’s ok.
-Let’s take a look to the final structure of the safeTx object
+🚀🚀🚀 We are now done!!, we have signed with all the owners.
+We even have one more owner than the required threshold of 3 💃🏻, but that's okay.
+Now, let's take a look at the final structure of the `safeTx` object.

 ```json
 EthSafeTransaction {